-Academies administered by Massey High School:

-Building Level 3 - see Mrs McCarthy or Mr Greaney
+Academies administered by Massey High School: Building Level 3 - see Mrs McCarthy or Mr Greaney

-AUTOMOTIVE ACADEMY

-Level 2 Automotive Academy [12AAA]

-Waitakere College - Tuesdays 2.00pm - 6.00pm Unitec - Fridays 8.30am - 3.00pm

-Level 3 Automotive Academy [13AAA]

-Unitec - 1 Day per week 8.30am - 3.00pm

-By application.
-Students need excellent time management skills and a genuine interest in automotive mechanics.
-Students are required to complete an application and interview process to be considered for the Level 2 Automotive Academy.

-By application.
-Students need excellent time management skills and a genuine interest in automotive mechanics.
-Completion of Level 2 Automotive is an advantage.
-Students are required to complete an application and interview process to be considered for the Level 3 Automotive Academy.

-Level 2 Automotive is an Academy class.

-Students are required to attend Automotive classes at Waitakere College one afternoon per week (2:00pm - 6:00pm) for Terms 1, 2 & 3.

-As Level 2 Automotive is an Academy class we must provide a tertiary component for the course.
-We have developed a strong working partnership with UNITEC, Mt Albert, this allows our students to enrol in their Level 2 Automotive Academy.
-Students will be required to attend UNITEC Automotive classes 1 day per week (8:30am - 3:00pm) during Terms 1, 2 & 3.

-Automotive Course includes theory and workshop practical work.
-Students will also be given the opportunity to gain their Site Safe qualification, First Aid Certificate and their Health & Safety Certificate as part of their Level 2 Automotive Academy course.

-Personal Protection Equipment - overalls, safety workboots, safety glasses and earmuffs will be provided for workshop work.

-Transport - transport will be provided to transport students to their classes at Waitakere College each week and to and from UNITEC each week.

-Level 3 Automotive is an Academy class.

-As Level 3 Automotive is an Academy class we must provide a tertiary component for the course.
-We have developed a strong working partnership with UNITEC, Mt Albert, this allows our students to enrol in their Level 3 Automotive Academy.
-Students will be required to attend UNITEC Automotive classes 1 day per week (8:30am - 3:00pm) during Terms 1 & 2.

-Automotive Course includes theory and workshop practical work.
-Students will also be given the opportunity to gain their Site Safe qualification, First Aid Certificate and their Health & Safety Certificate as part of their Level 3 Automotive Academy course.

-Personal Protection Equipment - overalls, safety workboots, safety glasses and earmuffs will be provided for workshop work.

-Transport - transport will be provided for students to their classes to and from UNITEC each week.

-HEALTH PATHWAYS
+AUTOMOTIVE AC ADEMY --------------- -------

-Level 2 Health Pathways [12AHA]

-Unitec - 1 Day per week 8.30am - 3.00pm

-Level 3 Health Pathways [13AHA]

-Unitec - 1 Day per week 8.30am - 3.00pm
+HEALTH PATHWAYS Level 2 Health Pathways [12AHA] Unitec - 1 Day per week 8.30am - 3.00pm Level 3 Health Pathways [13AHA] Unitec - 1 Day per week 8.30am - 3.00pm Prerequisites: By application.

-By application.
 Students need excellent time management skills and a genuine interest in further study/career in the Health Industry.
 Students should also be taking Level 2 Biology as one of their NCEA subjects at school.
 Students are required to complete an application and interview process to be considered for the Level 2 Health Pathways class.

-By application.
+Prerequisites: By application.
 Students need excellent time management skills and a genuine interest in further study/career in the Health Industry.
 Students should also be taking Level 2 or Level 3 Biology as one of their NCEA subjects at school.
 Completion of Level 2 Health Pathways is an advantage.
 Students are required to complete an application and interview process to be considered for the Level 3 Health Pathways class.

-Level 2 Health Pathways students are required to attend Level 2 Health Pathways classes at UNITEC 1 day per week (8.30am - 3.00pm) for Terms 1, 2 & 3.
+Course Information: Level 2 Health Pathways students are required to attend Level 2 Health Pathways classes at UNITEC 1 day per week (8.30am - 3.00pm) for Terms 1, 2 & 3.
 We have developed a strong working partnership with UNITEC and this allows our students to enrol in their Level 2 Health Pathways classes at Unitec.
 Students will be given the opportunity to gain their First Aid Certificate as part of their Level 2 Health Pathways course.
 Transport will be provided for students to get to and from their UNITEC classes each week.

-Level 3 Health Pathways students are required to attend Level 3 Health Pathways classes at UNITEC 1 day per week (8:30am - 3:00pm) for Terms 1, 2 & 3.
+Course Information: Level 3 Health Pathways students are required to attend Level 3 Health Pathways classes at UNITEC 1 day per week (8:30am - 3:00pm) for Terms 1, 2 & 3.
 We have developed a strong working partnership with UNITEC and this allows our students to enrol in their Level 3 Health Pathways classes at their Mt Albert Campus.
 Students will be given the opportunity to gain their First Aid Certificate as part of their Level 3 Health Pathways course.
 Transport will be provided for students to get to and from their UNITEC classes each week.